Antisocial Contract: The Argument

 The delivery mechanism (Christianity) is being used without the payload (Christian theology).
 The exclusionary identity structure persists after secularization has emptied the religious content.
 Secularization has removed traditional sources of collective identity, and right-wing populism fills the vacancy with a religiously-coded but theologically empty identity structure.

 Ethnographic research found that MAGA participation cannot be reduced to economic self-interest.
 Participants expressed their need for status and suspicion of those they believed held power and used it to denigrate them (Koenig et al., 2025).
+The constituency Trump activated in 2015 was not new.
+It was the constituency Case Study 2 documented coalescing around Obama-hate.
+By 2015 it was looking for an explicit champion, and the Trump primary candidacy provided one.

 Identity fusion with political leaders